 If a mugo pine's branches are starting to turn brown at the ends, it could be due to edema, which can occur if there is a lot of standing water in the soil.
 This can kill the tree's roots, which causes branch decline starting at the tips.
 An irrigation system may help with this if it is properly installed.

 Mugo pines can also contract fungal diseases that cause the branches and needle tips to turn a reddish-brown, making them look rusted.
 Two of these fungal disease are sphaeropsis tip blight and dothistroma needle blight.
 Sphaeropsis makes the branches brown at the ends, and it can also cause cankers to grow on the branches.
 Dothistroma usually starts at the lower parts of the tree.

 Mugo pines can also be infested by the pine sawfly, pine needle scale, spruce mites and pine spittle bugs.
 Bark beetles also like mugo pines, and they leave small boring holes up and down the trunks.
 Other signs of insect infestation include white or brown scales on the needles, yellowed needles and even tree death.

 Fungicide sprays can be used to help prevent and control sphaeropsis tip blight and dothistroma needle blight.
 They can first be applied between May and June, when the new needles are about half grown.
 A second coat can be applied approximately three weeks after that.

-You can use an insecticidal soap to treat insects, as this is less invasive and better for the environment.
+You can use an insecticidal soap to treat insects, as this is less invasive and better for the environment than many synthetic chemicals.
 If this more conservative method does not solve the problem, a chemical pesticide may be needed.
 Mugo pines are usually low maintenance, though, so these diseases and infestations are less common than with other outdoor trees.